I think it's safe to say we'll all be holding our children a little tighter tonight

 Losing those opportunities and that time is huge grief that nothing can fill.

-There's nothing any of us can say that will make things easier for Azaylia's parents or any parent who has lost a child.
+There's nothing any of us can say that will make things easier for the parents or the families touched by child loss.

 There are no words.

 But there is love and I hope that love is some kind of comfort to the people of Creeslough right now as they deal with a tragedy that nothing could have prepared anyone for.